 By Car

 Royal Tunbridge Wells is located where the A26 and A21 main roads meet.
-Both these A-roads run between London and the South Coast.
+Both these A-roads run between north to south between London and the South Coast.

-The area can be accessed from the M20 and M25 motorways too, within 20 minutes by car.
+The area can also be accessed from both the M20 and M25 motorways and is within a 20 minute car journey of each.

-For touring the countryside the most convenient option is to use a car.
+For touring the famous local countryside, the most convenient option is to use a car.
 There are car hire firms, chauffeur driven cars and taxi companies based in and around Tunbridge Wells.
+Please see a number of options for travelling by car below:

 Car Parking